BettercareHealth/bettercare/intrapartum-care/test-2.md

 ---
 book: Intrapartum Care
-title: Test 2.
+title: Quiz 2.
 Monitoring the condition of the fetus during the first stage of labour
 layout: test
 ---

-# Test 2: Monitoring the condition of the fetus during the first stage of labour
+# Quiz 2: Monitoring the condition of the fetus during the first stage of labour

 Please choose the one most correct answer to each question or statement.